RubyCrypto/rbnacl/README.md

 [hashes]: https://github.com/cryptosphere/rbnacl/wiki/Hash-Functions
 [rdoc]: http://rubydoc.info/github/cryptosphere/rbnacl/master/frames

-## Security Notes

-NaCl itself has been expertly crafted to avoid a whole range of side-channel attacks, however the RbNaCl code itself has not been written with the same degree of expertise.
-While the code is straightforward it should be considered experimental until audited by professional cryptographers.

-That said, it's probably still a million times better than OpenSSL...

 ## Reporting Security Problems

 If you have discovered a bug in RbNaCl of a sensitive nature, i.e.